Julia-Nicolas/julia-nicolas.github.io/_pages/research.md

 ## Research interests

 My research focuses on inequalities in access to healthcare in France, with a particular emphasis on immigrant populations.
-In a first paper, I examined the impact of language barriers on access to different healthcare providers in France.
-In ongoing work, I adopt an intersectional perspective to study inequalities in access to preventive healthcare, relying primarily on quantitative methods.
+My work examines several dimensions of healthcare access, including language barriers, intersectional inequalities, and the role of local healthcare environments and neighborhood-level service availability.
+I am particularly interested in patterns of healthcare use, such as access to specific medical providers and the uptake of preventive healthcare services.
+My research primarily relies on quantitative methods and survey data.

 ## Working papers